Team

 2022–2024: Undergraduate Student in Chemistry

-Position after Tan Lab: MPhil Student in Biological Sciences, Cambridge University
+Position after Tan Lab: MPhil Student in Biological Sciences, Laboratories of Sjors Scheres and of Michel Goedert, Cambridge University

 Francesca Kim